 Scottsdale, Arizona

 Tony has started a new position as an associate digital product manager for American Express.
 Previously, he was a technical product engineer for Intel.
-Toni earned his bachelor’s degree in mechanical engineering at Case, where he was a member of the National Society of Black Engineers.
+Toni earned bachelor’s degree in mechanical engineering at Case, where he was a member of the National Society of Black Engineers.

 Jiro Batt ’25